 The Norwegian Television School Relies on DPA 4060 Miniature Microphones

-Supplied by DPA’s Norwegian distributor Lyd-Systemer AS, the new microphones are being used with Senheiser wireless systems, including eight channels of stationary wireless receivers for multi camera applications.
-Originally designed for use with wireless systems in theater, television and close-mic’ed instrument applications, DPA’s 4060 miniature microphones are exceedingly accurate and highly unobtrusive.
+Supplied by DPA’s Norwegian distributor Lyd-Systemer AS, the new microphones are being used with Senheisser wireless systems, including eight channels of stationary wireless receivers for multi camera applications.
+Originally designed for use with wireless systems in theatre, television and close-miked instrument applications, DPA’s 4060 miniature microphones are exceedingly accurate and highly unobtrusive.

-“All students need to make a mistake or two before they master the equipment and learn to handle it properly,” says Sutterud .
+“All students need to make a mistake or two before they master the equipment and learn to handle it properly,” Erik Sutterud says.
 “With this in mind, we need to be sure that any equipment we buy is tough enough to withstand student use.
-The DPA 4060 microphones are ideal because the sound quality is great and the connectors are smaller, more rugged and more flexible, and therefore less likely to suffer if they get bent or knocked during operation.”
+The DPA 4060 microphones are ideal because the sound quality is great and the connectors are smaller, more rugged and more flexible and therefore less likely to suffer if they get bent or knocked during operation.”

 The Norwegian Television School is renowned for its exceptional results with graduates going straight into film production in all major television companies.
 They also represent a major part of the country’s freelance film making community.

-An audio engineer and Pro Tools expert in his own right, Sutterud has been with the Norwegian Television School since 2006In addition to looking after the facility’s audio equipment, he also lectures in analogue and digital audio and post production techniques.
+An audio engineer and Pro Tools expert in his own right, Erik Sutterud has been with the Norwegian Television School since 2006.
+As well as looking after the facility’s audio equipment, he also lectures in analogue and digital audio and post production techniques.

 The latest product and technology information